 - Emily Weber LeBrun, MD, MS Division of FPMRS

 - Jessica Heft, MD, MS Division of FPMRS, Residency Program Director

 During the course of your first year, you and Dr. Christman should identify a research topic.
 You will then review the literature on the subject and develop your research hypothesis.
 You will present your research proposal to the Resident Research Committee early in your second year.
 You should subsequently begin work on your Institutional Review Board (IRB) application, and have it completed and ready to review with the Resident Research Committee in November of your second year.
 After receiving IRB approval, you will conduct your study during the second half of your second year and the first half of your third year, after which you will prepare an abstract, manuscript, and PowerPoint presentation.

 In February of your third year, you will again meet with the Resident Research Committee to provide an update on your project.
 In the spring of your third year, you will meet with the committee one more time to review your abstract, paper, and presentation.
 You will then finalize your abstract and slideshow, and turn them into Nicole Drake in early June.
 After giving your presentation, you will finalize your manuscript and submit it for publication.

 The purpose of the evidence-based medicine presentation is to enhance your ability to investigate and evaluate your care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning.

 In the Spring of your fourth year, you and the Program Director will identify a topic of interest to you.
-You should choose a subject about which there is current controversy.
+You should choose a subject about which there is current controversy, conflicting data, or a significant new discovery.
 Straightforward topics with well-studied “best practices” are not appropriate for review.
 You will perform a literature review and then create an abstract and PowerPoint Presentation.
-The Program Director will review your abstract and slideshow, and you will submit final versions of your abstract and slideshow to Nicole Drake in early June.
+The Program Director will review these, and you will submit the final versions to Nicole Drake.